LaZeAsh/notes/content/notes/Counterfactual Regret Minimization.md

 We regret that we did not play rock and tied but we regret **even more** that we did not play paper even more as our gain (in points) would have been the greatest if we played paper

 Ideally in a game one would want to focus on minimizing regret but if you face an opponent who is aware that you are using the approach regret matching then you could do the same computations, observe any bias that it may have towards a play and exploit that bias.
 By the time that the algorithm has learned to regret that bias the damage will have already been done.

+## Terminal Game State

+Terminal game state is the state where the game has ended (eg: checkmate in chess)

+## Unfamiliar Terms

+I am learning about CFR while reading the paper http://modelai.gettysburg.edu/2013/cfr/cfr.pdf.
+I have made a list of terms I was unfamiliar with in the paper and their definitions.

+`Game Tree` - Graphical representation of all possible states and moves in a game
+- Each Node in the tree represents a specific state of the game
+- Different states:
+	- `Chance Nodes` - Points in the game where a random event occurs (eg: rolling a dice or drawing a card)
+		- Each edge coming from a chance node represents a possible outcome of random event
+		- Each edge is also labeled with the probability of that outcome
+	- `Decision Nodes` - Points where a player makes a decision
+		- Each edge from a decision node represents a possible action that the player can take
+		- Edges lead to successor states, which are results of the player's actions

+`Edges` (the lines connecting the nodes) - Represent transition between states, which occur due to actions taken by players or chance events